DeepRahangdale/Concierge-AI/README.md

 5. Replicate for Data Replication: https://replicate.com/

 ## Support the Project
-Buy buying me a cup of Coffee at BuymeCoffee(https://www.buymeacoffee.com/deeprahangdale)
+Buying a cup of Coffee at BuymeCoffee(https://www.buymeacoffee.com/deeprahangdale)